Line 1 Yonge–University: Operations and extensions

 On June 23, 1969, the University subway service from St. George to Union stations was discontinued entirely after 9:45 p.m. from Mondays to Saturdays and all day on Sundays and holidays.
-The 5B Avenue Road buses run in place between Eglinton and Front Street whenever the University subway did not operate, with side-jaunts to St. George station to capture passengers from the Bloor subway.
+The 5B Avenue Road buses would run in place between Eglinton and Front Street whenever the University subway did not operate, with side-jaunts to St. George station to capture passengers from the Bloor subway.
 This arrangement remained in place until January 28, 1978, when the Spadina subway opened north to Wilson Station.